 - During the ride: While the passenger is inside the Uber vehicle, Uber’s commercial insurance policy generally covers any accident or incident.

 3. Determining Liability

 Establishing liability is crucial in personal injury cases.
 To have a valid personal injury claim as an Uber passenger, you must demonstrate the following elements:

-a) Negligent Driving: If the Uber driver causes an accident due to distracted driving, speeding, running a red light, or any other form of negligence, you likely have a personal injury case against the driver, and consequently, Uber’s insurance may come into play.
+- Negligent Driving: If an Uber driver causes an accident through actions like distracted driving, speeding, or running a red light, you may have a personal injury case against the driver, potentially involving Uber’s insurance.

-As an Uber passenger, you have rights and options if you suffer injuries due to an accident.
-Understanding the circumstances under which you might have a personal injury case is essential.
-It’s vital to gather evidence, seek medical attention promptly, and consult with an experienced personal injury attorney at 770GoodLaw to assess the strength of your claim.
-While Uber does provide insurance coverage, navigating the legal process can be complex, and having professional guidance can help protect your rights and maximize your chances of fair compensation.
+As an Uber passenger, you possess rights and options if you sustain injuries in an accident.
+Understanding potential personal injury cases is crucial.
+Gather evidence, seek prompt medical attention, and consult with a 770GoodLaw personal injury attorney to assess your claim’s strength.
+While Uber provides insurance, professional guidance in the complex legal process can protect your rights and maximize chances of fair compensation.